 Naturally, there is no advance payment, you will just be writing the book in the hope of selling copies and eventually getting paid for the long hours of writing.

 You can design your own book cover, choose fonts and print size and decide how many copies to print.
-With Amazon, you can have even the smallest numbers of copies printed.
+You can choose the finish and as well as the binding that you prefer.
+Many decide to go with perfect bound books and companies who can be found on sites similar to https://www.printivity.com/books/perfect-bound-books are able to help authors with this.
+Alternatively, some people choose to go with Amazon, as you can have the smallest number of copies printed.

 Once your book is ready, it will be up to you to find bookstore willing to put your book on display.
 You will also have to craft your own marketing drive, however, this can be an enjoyable and creative process.